 - Family/Friend: Brain and Spinal Cord Tumors in Adults

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 5 years ago, Male, Age: 36
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 6 years ago, Male, Age: 36

 - View this journey (3 Experiences)

 mysonslife wrote on markh2o's wall

 My son (we) has been through XXX and back since 6/2011 when he was diagnosed with a brain tumor.
 His surgery was 6/ 2011 as well.
 He is doing really well right now.
 If you need to chat with me, his mom or my son we are here for you.
 My son started a chat soon after diagnosis to help others.
 I amso proud of him for doing something positive for others in the face of cancer.